 Hobbs bobs to Snobbs and Nobbs;

 Hobbs nobs with Snobbs and robs Nobbs’ fobs.

 Diarrhea was a common complaint in the 1800s.
-Gabriel Furman was an American lawyer, historian and politician from New York.
-He documented remedies and cures for several illnesses, of which diarrhea was one.
-For diarrhea he suggested “a tea cup full of rice well burned” be made into a beverage, just as if it were coffee.
+Gabriel Furman was an American lawyer, historian, and politician from New York.
+He documented many health remedies and cures for several illnesses, of which diarrhea was one.
+He suggested a coffee-like beverage be made with “a tea cup full of rice well burned.”
 A full glass was to be taken every 20 to 30 minutes with a break of an hour or two.
 This was to be repeated four times and repeated as necessary.

 Rum and Boiled Milk